-Whilst working on a new logo design for a client - we were asked to keep the logo simple and text-based (typographic), yet with a luxury feel.
-Whilst researching it quickly became apparent that many luxury brands (in particular - fashion houses) have all started to converge...
-They have been swapping their time-tested logos for drastically minimal versions that might seem wholly alike to the untrained eye.
-Brands such as Celine and Burberry who have used the same logo for decades are replacing their softer / rounder fonts for bold San-serifs.
+Whilst working on a new logo design for a client - we were asked to keep the logo simple and text-based (typographic) yet with a luxury feel.
+While researching, it quickly became apparent that many luxury brands (particularly fashion houses) have all started to converge...
+They have been swapping their time-tested logos for drastically minimal versions that might seem alike to the untrained eye.
+Brands such as Celine and Burberry, who have used the same logo for decades, are replacing their softer / rounder fonts with bold San-serifs.

-Crazy to see this right?
+Crazy to see this.
 (PS.
-The last 4 logos are not real, not yet at least at the time of writing - these designs are merely a prediction by a designer who wishes to remain anonymous...)
+The last four logos are not authentic, not yet, at least at the time of writing - these designs are merely a prediction by a designer who wishes to remain anonymous...)

 Next question, why is this?
-Well, we think it has something to do with the 'digital era' where 'less is more'.
+We think it has something to do with the 'digital era' where 'less is more'.
 There is a need for a logo to register well in any browsing device, particularly given the vast shift to mobile...
 But also a way to evolve with the market and stay relevant.
-San-serifs, when designed chicly, can illustrate the companies they represent in a tasteful, legible manner.
+When designed chicly, San serifs can illustrate the companies they represent tastefully and legibly.

-If we look at the Burberry Logo as an example - Burberry is dropping the traditional heritage touches much to the disgust of fans on social media - the new logo now feels part of the website's UI but it's also still strong and bold enough to be recognisable in isolation.
-A toned-down logo means that Burberry's personality and style can shine through its clothing instead.
+Suppose we look at the Burberry Logo as an example.
+In that case, Burberry is dropping the traditional heritage touches, much to fans' disgust on social media - the new logo now feels part of the website's UI.
+However, it's still strong and bold enough to be recognisable in isolation.
+A toned-down logo means Burberry's personality and style can shine through its clothing instead.

-The logo we recently designed (pictured below) is for a Property Finance company.
-Bold and neutral logos, especially for tech or corporate companies, communicate to customers that the services they provide are simple, clear and straight to the point.
-For this company their application forms etc are provided through online applications, therefore, it makes sense to remove the chaos of a complicated logo and have something that sits as part of the apps' user interface (UI), ultimately letting their services do the talking.
+We recently designed the logo (pictured below) for a Property Finance company.
+Bold and neutral logos, especially for tech or corporate companies, communicate to customers that their services are simple, straightforward and straight to the point.
+For this company, their application forms etc., are provided through online applications.
+Therefore, removing the chaos of a complicated logo and having something as part of the apps' user interface (UI) makes sense, ultimately letting their services do the talking.

-If you are looking to have a logo designed by our team, please get in contact with us - we would be happy to discuss your logo requirements.
+If you want a logo designed by our team, please get in touch with us - we would be happy to discuss your logo requirements.

 To read more on this topic, we have found a great article over at 'Enjoy Digital': https://www.enjoy-digital.co.uk/news/whats-with-the-new-burberry-logo/

-Finally - if you would like to view 19 other branding predicition by an anonymous designer, please head on over to DesignTaxi - this is well worth a look: https://designtaxi.com/news/402939/Designer-Predicts-New-Logos-For-Luxury-Fashion-Companies-That-Haven-t-Rebranded/
+Finally - if you would like to view 19 other branding predictions by an anonymous designer, please head on over to DesignTaxi - this is well worth a look: https://designtaxi.com/news/402939/Designer-Predicts-New-Logos-For-Luxury-Fashion-Companies-That-Haven-t-Rebranded/